Benford's law and the C$\beta$E: A counterexample

 Let $(Y_n)_{n\in \mathbb{N}}$ be sequence of random variables such that the cumulants $(C_k^{(n)})_{n\in\mathbb{N}}$ satisfy \begin{itemize} \item $C_1^{(n)}=0, C_2^{(n)}\rightarrow\infty$ as $n\rightarrow\infty$ and \item $C_k^{(n)}\leq const (k-1)!$ for $k\geq 3.$ \end{itemize} Then it is classical that $Y_n /\sqrt{C^{(n)}_2}$ converges to a standard normal in distribution.
 In a heuristic derivation Keating and Snaith \cite{KeatingSnaith} showed that these bounds on the cumulants may give the following asymptotics of the density $\rho_n(x)$ of $Y_n /\sqrt{C^{(n)}_2}$

-as $n \to \infty$.
-Note that this was quoted as a theorem in \cite[Theorem A.1]{KantMill} in the context of the CUE ($\beta=2$).
+as $n \to \infty$ (and cited as Theorem A.1 in \cite{KantMill} in the context of the CUE).
 However, in the derivation of Keating and Snaith a further justification of a change of limit and integral is needed (the expansion in the integrand at the right-hand side of (50) in \cite{KeatingSnaith} is not valid on the entire interval of integration).
+Such a justification is present in Theorem \ref{thm:boundingsectionsummary}.
 Without this justification the result may not be true.
 Indeed, it is possible to find a sequence of random variables $Y_n$ for which the bound on the cumulants hold, but \eqref{eq:wrongKeatingSnaith} fails.

 For this counterexample consider $X_n=\sum_{k=1}^n\xi_k$, where $(\xi_k)_{k\in\mathbb{N}}$ be a sequence of i.i.d. random variables with $\mathbb{P}(\xi_1=1)=\mathbb{P}(\xi_1=-1)=1/2$.
 The characteristic function of $\xi_1$ is $\cos(t)$, and hence $X_N=\sum_{k=1}^N\xi_k$ has characteristic function $\phi_N(t)=\cos(t)^N$.
 Now, using an infinite product representation of cosine, we have the following identity: